antaresproject/docs/docs/antares_concepts/components_&_modules.md

 Required attributes:

-* name - determines the name - identifier of a component in a repository.
+* name - determines the name - identifier of a module in a repository.
 Just like the regular composer package, the name must be in \<vendor\>/\<package name\> format.
 The important is that, the last part of name must be prefixed by ```component-``` word.
-* type - a special type for composer package which determines how the component must be installed in the system.
+* type - a special type for composer package which determines how the module must be installed in the system.
 * version - the version of package.
 * authors - an array of collaborators' names and emails.
 At least one author must be presented.
 * require ```antaresproject/component-installer-plugin``` - required package which allows to install the package in proper way.